datduong/EncodeGeneOntology/README.md

 All models are already trained, and ready to be used. **[You can download the embeddings here.](https://drive.google.com/drive/folders/129UObLlhnp0RK6MQAS7waUF-k4SuGV-u?usp=sharing)** There are different types of embeddings, you can try any of these embeddings.

-You can also use our trained model to produce vectors for any GO definitions, [see example script here](https://github.com/datduong/EncodeGeneOntology/blob/master/DemoScript/TrainWriteGoDef.sh).
-You will have to prepare the [input in this format here](https://drive.google.com/drive/u/1/folders/1DITbTYg_49lpDu_RmHzY5WVTG7Acp_7B).
+You can also use our trained model to produce vectors for any GO definitions, **[see example script here](https://github.com/datduong/EncodeGeneOntology/blob/master/DemoScript/TrainWriteGoDef.sh)**.
+You will have to prepare the **[input in this format here](https://drive.google.com/drive/u/1/folders/1DITbTYg_49lpDu_RmHzY5WVTG7Acp_7B)**.

 Alternatively, you can also train your own embedding by [following the same example script](https://github.com/datduong/EncodeGeneOntology/blob/master/DemoScript/TrainWriteGoDef.sh).
 You only need to prepare your datasets into the [same format here](https://drive.google.com/drive/folders/1DITbTYg_49lpDu_RmHzY5WVTG7Acp_7B?usp=sharing)